jaety/ds-doodles/web/index.md

 * Analyze to Find Insights
 * Write about those insights

+## 8/8/17

+* TODO: resample takes '5Min' in this example: https://pandas.pydata.org/pandas-docs/stable/timeseries.html#up-sampling but I can find no documentation that explains what's possible.
+Can I do a decade for instance?
+10A works

+## 8/7/17

+* Learned today that Pandas supports rich Period math

 ## 8/5/17

 * The World Bank is easily accessible from Python.
 Someone's done all the work already.
 Does it make sense that we should have to pull it into Scala?
 Hypothesis: Let's truly, natively support polyglot.